felixlauyh/Get-clean-data-project/README.md

 To read the data, you may run this piece of code [3]
 >data <- read.table("UCI HAR Tidy Dataset.txt", header = TRUE)

+For more details about the resulting data, see CodeBook.md

 **NOTES**